Thrilling-Tech-Official/Rolling-Dice-App-Completed/README.md

-#RolingDice APP completed
+# RolingDice APP completed

 The objective of this tutorial is to introduce you to the core programming concepts that will form the foundation of most of the apps you’ll build in the future.
 This app will teach you how to make apps with functionality using setState() inside Stateful Flutter widgets.

-##What you will create
+## What you will create

-This project is a starting point for a Flutter application.

-A few resources to get you started if this is your first Flutter project:

 - How to use Flutter stateless widgets to design the user interface.
 - How to use Flutter stateful widgets to update the user interface.